 Minnesota Moves To Shore Up Health Insurance Market

+Maureen O'Connell leads an insurance talk in St. Paul, Minn., in 2013 to help attendees understand how the federal health law could affect them.
 But amid the uncertainty about the future of the Affordable Care Act, states still have to manage their insurance markets.
-Most states have muddled through the 2017 enrollment season without making changes.

 Add your comments below